adisadi/go-dart-pub/README.md

 `go-dart-pub` is a bare-minimum implementation of the Pub server API (https://github.com/dart-lang/pub/blob/master/doc/repository-spec-v2.md).
 It stores the packages in Filsystem

-For example, if you set up `hello` to mirror `https://github.com/hello/foo`, then you can include `package:hello` in your own packages, provided that you set up Pub correctly (either via `PUB_HOSTED_URL`, or explicit `hosted` dependencies.)
+For example, if you set up `testdriver` 'publish_to: http://localhost:8080' , then you can include `package:testdriver` in your own packages, provided that you set up Pub correctly (either via `PUB_HOSTED_URL`, or explicit `hosted` dependencies.)

 ```bash